 To carry out so broad a generalization is far easier than to state exactly the range of its implications.
-Ignorance of implications, in turn, gives rise to the suspicion that one is being tricked into an easy optimism that denies the rather evident fact of evil in this universe.
-Accordingly, it will not be amiss to assert emphatically that the identification of being and the good by-passes human feelings and sentiments to take its stand exclusively upon intelligible order and rational value.
+Ignorance of implications, in turn, gives rise to the suspicion that one is being tricked into an easy optimism that denies the rather evident fact of every evil in this universe.
+Accordingly, it will not be amiss to assert emphatically that the identification of being and the good by-passes human feelings and sentiments to take its stand exclusively an pe upon intelligible order and rational value.

-Feelings and sentiments are by-passed for, though one begins from objects of desire, one finds the potential good, not in them alone, but in the total manifold of the universe.
-This step does not suppose the discovery of some calculus to measure pleasure and path, nor does it introduce any claim that the pleasure outweight the pain.
-Quite Simply it notes that objects of desire are manifold, that this manifold, so far from being isolated, is part and parcel of the total manifold, and that it is in the total manifold that concretely and effectively the potential good resides.
-Now it is to this first step that the hedonist or sentimentalist must object.
-He must claim that the meaning of the term, ...

-level of experience, that the good has to be the good as experienced, and that opposite to the good there is the no less real cotegory of evil as experienced.
-Moreover, the foregoing is a quite coherent position, as long as no claim is made that it is either intelligent or reesonable.
-The trouble is that the claim cannot be avoided and, once it is made, the contadiction becomes obvious; for it is only by excluding the relevance of questions for intelligned and reflection that the good cen be identified with objects of desire; and if such questions are excluded, then intelligence and reasonableness are excluded.
-On the other hand, if the determination of the notion of the good is a matter of intelligent inquiry and critical reflection, then the critical reflection's affirmation will be knowledge of the actual component of the good, intelligent inquiry's explanation will be the knowledge of the formal component of the good, the manifold of objects of desire can be no more than a potential good, and the way is open to the discovery that the manifold of indifferent objects and even the manifold of objects of aversion elso are a potential good.
-Finally, to throw in the obvious methodological note, the positions and counter-positions of metaphysics not only have their prolongations into ethics but also these prolongations respectively invite development or invite reversel by the same dialectical procedures as The metaphysical originals.
+Feelings and sentiments are by-passed for, though one begins from objects of desire, one finds the potential good, not in them alone, but in the wetal to total manifold of the universe.
+This step does not suppose the discovery of some sale calculus to measure pleasure and pain, nor does it bepond introduce any claim that the pleasure outweighs the pain.
+Quite simply it notes that objects of desire are a manifold, that this manifold, so far from being isolated, is part and parcel of the total manifold, and that it is in the total manifold that concretely and effectively the potential good resides.
+Now it is, in this first step that the dosition of the hedonist or sentimental ist is turned. that the hedonist or sentimentalist must object.
+He must claim that the meaning of the term, good, is settled on the unquestioning and unquestionable level of experience, that the good has to be the good as experienced, and that opposite to the good there is no less real category of evil as experienced.
+Moreover, the foregoing is a quite coherent position, pr as long as no claim is made that it is either intelligent or reasonable.
+The trouble is that the claim cannot be avoided and, once it is made, the contradiction becomess obvious; for it is only by excluding the relevance of questions for intelligence and reflection that the good can be identified with objects of desire; and if such questions are excluded, then intelligence and reasonableness are excluded.
+On the other hand, if the determination of the notion of the good is a matter of intelligent inquiry and critical reflection, then critical reflection's affirmation will be knowledge of the actual component of the good, intelligent inquiry's explanation will be knowledge of the formal component of the good, the manifold of objects of desire can be no more than a potential good, and the way is open to the discovery that the manifold of indifferent objects and even the manifold of objects of aversion also are a potential good.
+Finally, to throw in the obvious methodological note, the positions and counter-positions of metaphysics not only have their prolongations is to ethics but also these prolongations respectively invite development or invite reversal by the same dialectical procedures as the metaphysical originals.